ddcroft73/Tizzle/quickStart.md

 You can get a LOT more specific but these are just a couple of the ways the application can be used to remind yourself and the people in your circle about the things you don't want to forget.
 For more detailed help use the on board help.

 There is a lot more you can do to maintain and use the messages.
 You can `modify` messages that have already been sent.
 Or you can `modify` messages that have expired if you just want to change them to be active again.
-The application will `backup` both databases, and you can even recover all the messages if for some reason you delete all the tasks from the scheduler.
+The application will `backup` all databases, and you can even recover all the messages if for some reason you delete all the tasks from the scheduler.
 (It happens)
 <br>
 <br>
 <br>